-C Ryan Reetz represents clients as trial counsel in international and domestic commercial and regulatory disputes.
-His litigation and arbitration practice ranges from investment disputes and sovereign immunity challenges to securities class actions, insurance regulation, corporate governance contests, and commercial disputes.
+C Ryan Reetz is a board-certified specialist in international litigation and arbitration.
+His practice as counsel ranges from investment disputes and sovereign immunity challenges to securities class actions, insurance regulation, corporate governance contests, and commercial disputes.
 He has also served as an arbitrator in ad hoc and ICC arbitration proceedings.

 Ryan teaches international commercial arbitration as an adjunct professor at Emory University School of Law, and previously taught transnational civil litigation and arbitration at the University of Miami School of Law from 2003-2010.
 In addition, he serves as a visiting professor at the University of Navarra School of Law in Pamplona, Spain, and was a scholar-in-residence at NYU School of Law in 2015.
 He has also taught trial skills through the National Institute for Trial Advocacy and arbitration skills at the Swiss Arbitration Academy.

 Some of Ryan's significant arbitral representations include representing U.S. citizens against the Colombian government in ICSID and UNCITRAL arbitration proceedings involving the banking sector; a Barbados investor against the Venezuelan government in an ICSID arbitration involving the hospitality industry; Salvadoran government entities in an ICC arbitration against a leading Italian energy company; a Peruvian hotel developer against a multinational project consulting and engineering firm in an ICC proceeding in Lima, Peru; a Korean electronics manufacturer's US sales company in an ICC dispute brought by its Ecuadorian distributor; Argentine and Bahamian joint venturers in an ICDR-administered arbitration concerning greenfield manufacturing plants in Argentina and Colombia and associated South American distribution rights; a Swiss cruise line in an ICDR dispute involving a Dominican Republic port of call; a US-based equipment distributor in an ICC dispute with its Mexican logistics company; a technology consulting firm in an ICDR-administered dispute with a Jamaican payment technology company; US private equity funds in various post-acquisition disputes with sellers of portfolio companies; and a US insurance company in AAA-administered regulatory arbitrations to obtain substantial increases in rates for homeowners insurance in Florida.